EricssonResearch/iot-certificates/draft-raza-ace-cbor-certificates.md

 The CBOR profiling of X.509 certificates does not change the security assumptions needed when deploying standard X.509 certificates but decreases the number of fields transmitted, which reduces the risk for implementation errors.

 Conversion between the certificate formats can be made in constant time to reduce risk of information leakage through side channels.

+The current version of the format hardcodes the signature algorithm which does not allow for crypto agility.
+A COSE crypto algorithm can be specified with small overhead, and this changed is proposed for a future version of the draft.

 # Privacy Considerations